diggsweden/open-source-project-template/docs/Open_Source_Checklist.md

 ## People & Maintenance

-- Must ensure that any maintaining team has received some education or experience regarding working with Open Source.
-For example, read through guides at <https://opensource.guide>.
+- Must ensure maintainers have education or experience with open source.
+For example, reading guides at <https://opensource.guide>.
-- Must ensure that any maintaining team has a plan for handling Merge/Pull-requests (code reviews, etc.).
+- Must ensure maintainers have a plan for handling merge/pull requests (code reviews, etc.).
-- Must ensure that any maintaining team has a plan for handling community issues (responding to issues, reviewing and merging pull requests).
+- Must ensure maintainers have a plan for community engagement (responding to issues, reviewing pull requests).
-- Must ensure that any maintaining team has someone responsible for following up on security issues.
+- Must ensure someone is responsible for security issues.
-- Must make sure that every project README has a `Maintainer` header, whether it's a team, an individual, or a role.
+- Must include a `Maintainer` section in every project README (team, individual, or role).

-- Should discuss if there is a need for a release plan.
-If so, ensure it is clear how it should be announced and promoted.
+- Should establish a release plan with clear announcement and promotion strategies.
-  - Additionally, the project SHOULD use a CODEOWNERS file.
-A CODEOWNERS file can provide more granularity in describing project maintenance, whereas the README's Maintainer heading might be more general.
+- Should use a CODEOWNERS file for granular maintenance descriptions (complementing the README's general Maintainer section).

 ## Project Quality